 Because drug companies have no incentive to help doctors deprescribe, there are no good guidelines for stopping most medicines.
 The human body often adapts to the presence of a drug.
 Stopping it suddenly can throw the system out of balance.

-Most people know that you can’t quit an opioid too abruptly, or there will be terrible withdrawal symptoms.
+Most people know that you can’t quit an opioid too abruptly, or there can be withdrawal symptoms.
 Fewer know that other drugs for pain relief, such as gabapentin or pregabalin, can also be very tough to stop.

 One reader described his struggle to get off pregabalin: